-The classification permits the assignment of codes to diseases (morbidity) and to causes of death (mortality) according to established criteria, providing consistent information for statistical purposes.
+The classification permits the assignment of codes to diseases (morbidity) and to causes of death (mortality) according to established criteria, providing consistent information for use in the collection of morbidity and mortality information for statistical purposes.

-This reference book provides the national clinical coding standards for use with the ICD-10 for coding of the main condition (morbidity) and related health conditions as recorded in the hospital medical record.
+The National Clinical Coding Standards for ICD-10 5th Edition for morbidity coding are for use with the ICD-10 for coding of the main condition (morbidity) and related health conditions as recorded in the hospital medical record.
+The coding of diagnostic statements or elements of them is 'mandatory' only where the information is recorded in the medical record.

-The ICD-10 rules for the selection and coding of the underlying cause of death (mortality) are outside the scope of this reference book.
+The ICD-10 rules for the selection and coding of the underlying cause of death (mortality) are outside the scope of this publication.